Donatooooooo/CardioTrack/README.md

 ##### Handling Class Imbalance

 The target variable presented a significant class imbalance.
-To address this issue, we applied **Random Oversampling** to balance the training data, ensuring the model could learn effectively from both classes.
+To address this issue, we applied **Random Oversampling** to balance data, ensuring the models could learn effectively from both classes.

 Additionally, the **"sex" feature showed a severe imbalance** in the dataset.
 After analyzing the model performance with and without this feature, we found that it provided minimal predictive value while potentially introducing unnecessary gender bias.
-Consequently, we decided to **remove the "sex" feature** from the final model to ensure fairness without sacrificing performance.
+We also trained the models separately on only males and only females, but the performance was very poor, particularly for females.
+Consequently, we decided to remove the "sex" feature from the final model to ensure fairness without sacrificing performance.

 #### Results Summary